pulumi/pulumi/docs/metadata.md

     type: mu/volume

-The simple form of expressing parameters is `name: type`:

-    parameters:
-        first: string
-        second: number

-The long-form, should other properties be used, is to use an array:

-    parameters:
-        - name: first
-          type: string
-          ...
-        - name: second
-          type: number
-          ...

 Finally, note that anywhere inside of this Mufile, we may access the arguments supplied at Stack instantiation time using the Go template syntax mentioned earlier.
 For example, `{{.args.tag.name}}`.